-Many professionals recognize the value of a SWOT analysis for their companies.
-Understanding a business' Strengths, Weaknesses, Opportunities and Threats gives leaders a new perspective on what the organization does well, where its challenges lie and which avenues to pursue.
-However, few people realize that a personal SWOT analysis can do the same for an individual in pursuit of his or her career goals.
+A Strength, Weakness, Opportunity and Threat (SWOT) analysis is a common tool in the professional world to evaluate the past, present and future position of a company.
+It provides organizational leaders a new perspective on what the organization does well, where its challenges lie and which avenues to pursue.
+A personal SWOT analysis can do the same for an individual in pursuit of their career goals.

-To conduct a personal SWOT analysis, ask yourself questions about each of the four areas being examined.
-Answer honestly.
+To conduct the analysis, ask yourself questions about each of the four areas being examined.
 Honesty is crucial, or the analysis will not generate meaningful results.
 With that in mind, try to see yourself from the standpoint of a colleague or a bystander, and view criticism with objectivity.

-It's also important to imagine the potential of what you can become, noted Caroline Smith, copy and commissioning editor at leadership training company Mind Tools.
+It's also important to imagine the potential of what you can become, noted Caroline Smith, a copywriter at Centrica.

-"Don't limit yourself to the strengths that you're currently exhibiting in your job," Smith told Business News Daily.
+"Don't limit yourself to the strengths that you're currently exhibiting in your job," said Smith.
 "List all of your strengths, even the ones that have been dormant for a while.
 And pay particular attention to the things that you have that your peers don't — how are you different, unique and special?"

 Begin by identifying your strengths.
 These are the traits or skills that set you apart from others.
 Questions to ask include: